gbayarri/qualitycheck/README.md

 # Quality check

-Scripts for biobb WFs quality check and generation of results.
+Scripts for biobb workflows quality check and generation of results.

 ## Generate results